-- 47. Independent Evaluator.
-The state must acquire an independent party to conduct an evaluation of the demonstration. - 48.
-Draft Evaluation Design.
-Within 120 days of each approved demonstration period, the state must submit a draft evaluation design for CMS comment and approval.
-The design must meet all the requirements of 42CFR 431.424.
-The state must also submit a revised evaluation design that adds additional measures associated with changes to the demonstration approved as part of an amendment.
-The evaluation design for the demonstration period beginning October 1, 2016 must include research questions, hypotheses and proposed measures for the AHCCCS CARE program, Healthy Arizona program and a continuation of the state's evaluation of the integration of physical and behavioral health under the RHBAs and CRS plans. - 49.
+- b) Attachment A (Developing the Evaluation Design) of these STCs, technical assistance for developing SUD Evaluation Designs (as applicable, and as provided by CMS), and all applicable technical assistance on how to establish comparison groups to develop a Draft Evaluation Design. - c) The evaluation design for the demonstration period beginning October 1, 2016 must include research questions, hypotheses, and proposed measures for the AHCCCS Works program, the Targeted Investments Program, and the AHCCCS CARE program post-implementation, and a continuation of the state's evaluation of the integration of physical and behavioral health under the RHBAs. - 73.
 Evaluation Design Approval and Updates.
-The state's evaluation design may be subject to multiple revisions until a format is agreed upon by CMS.
-Upon CMS approval of the evaluation design, the document will be included as an attachment to these STCs.
-Per 42 CFR 431.424(c), the state will publish the approved evaluation design within 30 days of CMS approval.
-The state must implement the evaluation design and submit their evaluation implementation progress in each quarterly and annual report. - 50.
-Evaluation Goals and Objectives.
-The evaluation must include a discussion of the goals and objectives of the demonstration aligned with proposed research questions and hypotheses that the state intends to test.
-If the demonstration is extended beyond the current demonstration period, the evaluation design must include a summary of the previous evaluation findings and a discussion of how the evaluation design will build and expand on earlier findings. - 51.
-Evaluation Hypotheses and Measures.
-Hypothesis testing should include, where possible, assessment of both process and outcome measures.
+The state must submit a revised draft Evaluation Design within sixty (60) calendar days after receipt of CMS' comments.
+Upon CMS approval of the draft Evaluation Design, the document will be included as an attachment to these STCs.
+Per 42 CFR 431.424(c), the state will publish the approved Evaluation Design within thirty (30) days of CMS approval.
+The state must implement the Evaluation Design and submit a description of its evaluation implementation progress in each of the Monitoring Reports.
+Once CMS approves the Evaluation Design, if the state wishes to make changes, the state must submit a revised Evaluation Design to CMS for approval. - 74.
+Evaluation Questions and Hypotheses.
+Consistent with attachments B and C (Developing the Evaluation Design and Preparing the Evaluation Report) of these STCs, the evaluation documents must include a discussion of the evaluation questions and hypotheses that the state intends to test.
+Each demonstration component should have at least one evaluation question and hypothesis.
+The hypothesis testing should include, where possible, assessment of both process and outcome measures.
 Proposed measures should be selected from nationally-recognized sources and national measures sets, where possible.
-Measures sets could include CMS' Core Set of Health Care Quality Measures for Children in Medicaid and CHIP, Consumer Assessment of Health Care Providers and Systems (CAHPS), the Initial Core Set of Health Care Quality Measures for Medicaid-eligible Adults and/or measures endorsed by National Quality Forum (NQF). - 52.
+Measures sets could include CMS's Core Set of Health Care Quality Measures for Children in Medicaid and CHIP, CMS's measure sets for eligibility and coverage (including community engagement), Consumer Assessment of Health Care Providers and Systems (CAHPS), the Initial Core Set of Health Care Quality Measures for Medicaid-Eligible Adults, and/or measures endorsed by National Quality Forum (NQF). - 75.
 Evaluation Budget.
-A budget for the evaluation shall be provided with the evaluation design.
-It will include the total estimated cost, as well as a breakdown of estimated staff, administrative and other costs for all aspects of the evaluation such as any survey and measurement development, qualitative and quantitative data collection and cleaning, analyses and report generation.
-A justification for the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the design or if CMS finds that the design is not sufficiently developed. - 53.
-State Presentations for CMS.
-CMS reserves the right to request that the state present and participate in a discussion with CMS on the final evaluation design, the state's interim evaluation and/or its summative evaluation.
+A budget for the evaluation shall be provided with the draft Evaluation Design.
+It will include the total estimated cost, as well as a breakdown of estimated staff, administrative, and other costs for all aspects of the evaluation such as any survey and measurement development, quantitative and qualitative data collection and cleaning, analyses, and report generation.
+A justification of the costs may be required by CMS if the estimates provided do not appear to sufficiently cover the costs of the design or if CMS finds that the design is not sufficiently developed, or if the estimates appear to be excessive.